 Hello!
 I am a historian and archaeologist, currently pursuing my PhD at Harvard University, with a dissertation currently titled "Shifting Landscapes of Wealth and Power in the Late- and Post- Roman West."
 My research primarily concerns the impact of the collapse of the Roman Empire on the rural economy of Spain.
 I use archaeological data from rescue excavations to reconstruct changes in settlement patterns, trade routes, and overall material culture during the crucial period 300-600 of our era.
-While most of this research involves the excavation of municipal archives, I have also spent six summers on digs, excavating in Italy, Israel, and, of course, Spain.
+While most of this research involves the excavation of municipal archives, I have also spent eight summers on digs, excavating in Italy, Israel, and, of course, Spain.

 This engagement with the material record, along with the careful study of ancient texts, provides me with the opportunity to write an ancient history that sees those people who never made it into our canonical texts: women, of course, and slaves, but also the great silent masses in the countryside whose lives flit in and out at the corners of the world our senatorial authors describe.
 What happened to them when the ancient world system fell apart?